Hastings Racecourse

-Hastings Racecourse is a horse-racing facility at Hastings Park, four miles from Downtown Vancouver.
-Originally called East Park, it opened for business in 1889, making it Vancouver's longest continuously used professional sports facility.
-The racing operation is currently a wholly owned subsidiary of the Great Canadian Gaming Corporation, which acquired the lease of the city-owned track in 2004.
+Hastings Racecourse is a casino and former thoroughbred horse racing facility at Hastings Park, British Columbia, Canada, 6 km from Downtown Vancouver.
+Originally called East Park, it opened for business in 1889, making it Vancouver's longest continuously used professional sports facility until the track's closure in 2025.

+The property is operated by Great Canadian Gaming Corporation, which acquired the lease of the city-owned track in 2004.
+In June 2025, Great Canadian reached an agreement to sell Hastings' casino operations to the Tsleil-Waututh First Nation.

+On December 11, 2025, the city of Vancouver announced that it had provisionally approved plans to build a new soccer-specific stadium at the site of the former racecourse.
+The stadium will serve as the home of Vancouver Whitecaps FC, a club in Major League Soccer.
+The agreement will still need to be approved by the Vancouver City Council.

 History

 The track was originally known as Exhibition Park Race Track, but has always been referred to by the public and the media as Exhibition Park.
 July 1, 1939 marked the first time thoroughbred racing used an electric starting gate, the invention of Texan Clay Puett.

 Following Canada's declaration of war on Imperial Japan in 1942, Hastings Racecourse was used to house and process Japanese Canadians before being sent to internment camps in the interior of British Columbia.

 On the first Monday in August, a public holiday, the track hosts BC Cup Day that features a series of six races for top Thoroughbreds in various classes.
 In September, the two most important races for three-year-olds in British Columbia, the British Columbia Oaks and the British Columbia Derby, are run at Hastings Racecourse.

 On May 18, 2011, the course was reported to be closed at the end of its 2012 lease due to low profits from wagering revenue and slots, as well as difficulty reaching an agreeable new lease with the city.
 A decision by Great Canadian had to be made by October 31 of that year.
 The result of those negotiations was that the track remained open and running.

 In 2012, Hastings Racecourse made international headlines when little-known Mexican-born jockey Mario Gutierrez (who had emigrated to Canada in 2006 and begun riding at Hastings, winning the track's riding titles in 2007 and 2008), won the Santa Anita Derby, the Kentucky Derby, and the Preakness Stakes aboard I'll Have Another.